snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content based on keywords, personal preferences, and social connections.

 ## Limitations
 - The connector doesn't support ACLs (access control lists).
-All the data indexed using the Salesforce Knowledge connector is visible to all Microsoft 365 users in your tenant, accessible through Microsoft Search or Copilot.
+All the data indexed using the Salesforce Knowledge Microsoft Graph connector is visible to all Microsoft 365 users in your tenant, accessible through Microsoft Search or Microsoft 365 Copilot.

 ## Prerequisites
 To connect to your Salesforce instance, you need your Salesforce instance URL, the client ID, and the client secret for OAuth 2.0 authentication.
 The following steps explain how you or your Salesforce administrator can get this information from your Salesforce account: